quqixun/BioMassters/README.md

 - CUDA 11.3 or later
 - Any GPU with at least 40Gb VRAM for training
 - Any GPU with at least 8Gb VRAM for predicting
+- At least 16Gb RAM for training and predicting

 ```bash
 conda create --name biomassters python=3.9